-- 16.(1) In relation to discrimination on the ground of sex- - (a) section 15(1)(b) and (2) do not render it unlawful for a person to discriminate against a woman in relation to her membership of, or rights under, an occupational pension scheme in such a way that, were any term of the scheme to provide for discrimination in that way, then, by reason only of any provision made by or under sections 34 to 36 (equal treatment rule), an equal treatment rule would not operate in relation to that term:
+- 16.(1) In relation to discrimination on the ground of sex- - (a) section 15(1)(b) and (2) do not render it unlawful for a person to discriminate against a woman in relation to her membership of, or rights under, an occupational pension scheme in such a way that, were any term of the scheme to provide for discrimination in that way, then, by reason only of any provision made by or under sections 34 to 36 (equal treatment rule), an equal treatment rule would not operate in relation to that term; - (b) subject to section 32(2) (relationship of section 31 and section 15), section 15(1)(b) does not apply to any provision for the payment of money which, if the woman in question were given the employment, would be included in the contract under which she was employed; - (c) section 15(2) does not apply to benefits consisting of the payment of money when the provision of those benefits is regulated by the woman's contract of employment (i.e. where section 31 applies); - (d) section 15(2) does not apply to benefits, facilities or services of any description if the employer is concerned with the provision (for payment or not) of benefits, facilities or services of that description to the public, or to a section of the public comprising the woman in question, unless-

-- (b) subject to section 32(2) (relationship of section 31 and section 15), section 15(1)(b) does not apply to any provision for the payment of money which, if the woman in question were given the employment, would be included in the contract under which she was employed; - (c) section 15(2) does not apply to benefits consisting of the payment of money when the provision of those benefits is regulated by the woman's contract of employment (i.e. where section 31 applies); - (d) section 15(2) does not apply to benefits, facilities or services of any description if the employer is concerned with the provision (for payment or not) of benefits, facilities or services of that description to the public, or to a section of the public comprising the woman in question, unless- - (i) that provision differs in a material respect from the provision of the benefits, facilities or services by the employer to his employees, - (ii) the provision of the benefits, facilities or services of a woman is regulated by her contract of employment; or - (iii) the benefits, facilities or services relate to training. - (2) Any reference in subsection (1) to a woman includes reference to a man. - (3) Section 15(1)(b) and (2) does not make it unlawful to deprive a woman who is on maternity leave (as defined in regulation 3 of the Employment (Maternity and Parental Leave, and Health and Safety) Regulations 1996) of any benefit from the terms and conditions of her employment relating to remuneration; except that this does not apply to- - (a) benefit by way of maternity-related remuneration; - (b) benefit by way of maternity-related remuneration that is increase-related; - (c) benefit by way of remuneration in respect of times when the woman is not on maternity leave (as defined in regulation 3 of the Employment (Maternity and Parental Leave, and Health and Safety) Regulations 1996) nor exercising a right to be absent from work under regulation 11 of the Employment
+- (i) that provision differs in a material respect from the provision of the benefits, facilities or services by the employer to his employees, - (ii) the provision of the benefits, facilities or services of a woman is regulated by her contract of employment; or - (iii) the benefits, facilities or services relate to training. - (2) Any reference in subsection (1) to a woman includes reference to a man. - (3) Section 15(1)(b) and (2) do not make it unlawful to deprive a woman who is on statutory maternity leave (as defined in section 2(1)) of any benefit from the terms and conditions of her employment relating to remuneration; except that the reference to benefit from the terms and conditions of a woman's employment relating to remuneration does not include a reference to- - (a) benefit by way of maternity-related remuneration (including maternity-related remuneration that is increase-related); - (b) remuneration (including increase-related remuneration) in respect of times when the woman is not on maternity leave; or - (c) remuneration by way of bonus in respect of times when a woman is on compulsory maternity leave. - (4) For the purposes of subsection (3), remuneration is increase-related so far as it falls to be calculated by reference to increases in remuneration that the woman would have received had she not been on maternity leave. - (5) In this section- - "increase-related remuneration" means remuneration which falls to be calculated by reference to increases in remuneration that the woman would have received if she had not been on statutory maternity leave (as defined in section 2(1)); - "maternity-related remuneration", in relation to a woman, means remuneration to which she is entitled as a result of being pregnant or on maternity leave;